Loravis/MiniMake/README.md

 ```

 ## Installation
 Currently, minimake is only officially supported on Linux systems.
-However, you can likely get it working on MacOS and Windows as well.

 **Linux installation:**
 ```bash